-Ital food is derived from the word “vital food” (Self-determination of the black race resulted in the Rastafarians usage of the word ‘I” to replace the first letter of many words).
-Ital food means it is natural, pure and clean food.
-For a Rastafarian it means no salt, no chemicals, no flesh, no blood, no whites (called whiteblood), no alcohol, no cigarettes and no drugs (herbsare not considered drugs).
+Ital food is derived from the word “vital food”.
+Self-determination of the black race resulted in Rastafarian’s usage of the word ‘I” to replace the first letter of many words.
+Ital food means it is natural, pure, and clean food.
+For a Rastafarian, it means no salt, no chemicals, no flesh, no blood, no whites (called white blood), no alcohol, no cigarettes, and no drugs (herbs are not considered drugs).

-Below is a example of an Ital Food Recipe provided by Jamaicans.com forum member Tuff Gong :
+Below is an example of an Ital Food Recipe provided by Jamaicans.com forum member Tuff Gong :